sebapersson/PEtab.jl/docs/src/Boehm.md

 # Getting started

-In this introductory tutorial we will create a `PEtabODEproblem` for the small Boehm model, while simultaneously covering the main features of PEtab.jl.
+In this starting tutorial, we will use the small Boehm model to demonstrate the key features of PEtab.jl.

-To run the code you need the Boehm PEtab files which can be found [here](https://github.com/sebapersson/PEtab.jl/tree/main/examples/Boehm).
-A fully runnable example of this tutorial can be found [here](https://github.com/sebapersson/PEtab.jl/tree/main/examples/Boehm.jl).
+To run the code, you will need the Boehm PEtab files, which can be accessed [here](https://github.com/sebapersson/PEtab.jl/tree/main/examples/Boehm).
+For a fully functional example of this tutorial, please visit [this link](https://github.com/sebapersson/PEtab.jl/tree/main/examples/Boehm.jl).

 ## Reading a PEtab model

-As a starting point we need to read the PEtab files into Julia.
-This is made easy by the package PEtab.jl which, given the path to the PEtab yaml-file, reads all PEtab files into a `PEtabModel` struct.
-Here several things happen under the hood:
+To get started, we first need to read the PEtab files into Julia.
+This can be easily done using the PEtab.jl package.
+Once we provide the path to the PEtab yaml-file, PEtab.jl reads all the PEtab files and creates a `PEtabModel` struct.
+Here are some of the things that happen behind the scenes:

-1. The SBML file is translated into [ModelingToolkit.jl](https://github.com/SciML/ModelingToolkit.jl) format (e.g. allow symbolic computation of the ODE-model Jacobian).
+1. The SBML file is converted into [ModelingToolkit.jl](https://github.com/SciML/ModelingToolkit.jl) format, which allows for symbolic computation of the ODE-model Jacobian.
-2. The observable PEtab table is translated into Julia functions for computing the observables ($h$), noise parameter ($\sigma$) and initial values ($u_0$).
+2. The observable PEtab table is translated into Julia functions that compute observables ($h$), noise parameter ($\sigma$), and initial values ($u_0$).
-3. To be able to compute gradients via adjoint sensitivity analysis and/or forward sensitivity equations the derivatives of $h$ and $\sigma$ are computed symbolically with respect to the ODE-models states ($u$) and parameters.
+3. To compute gradients via adjoint sensitivity analysis or forward sensitivity equations, the derivatives of $h$ and $\sigma$ are calculated symbolically with respect to the ODE-model states ($u$) and parameters.

-All this happens automatically and you can find the resulting files in *dirYamlFile/Julia_model_files/*.
-To save time the function `readPEtabModel` has the default `forceBuildJlFiles=false` meaning that the Julia files are not rebuilt in case they already exist.
+All of these steps happen automatically, and you can find the resulting files in the *dirYamlFile/Julia_model_files/* directory.
+By default, the `readPEtabModel` function does not rebuild the Julia files if they already exist, so it saves time.

 ```julia
 using PEtab